viroses/shopizer/README.md

 # Hello!
 You can set your database information below file.
 Basically it uses H2.
    - /sm-shop/src/main/resources/database.properties

-If you set MySQL endpoint to mysql-master.custom-db.com, it will automatically generate all schema and some test data.
+You can choose if the application will generate the test data or not with the below value.
+   - /sm-shop/src/main/resources/shopizer-properties.properties#L10

 This project does not devide write and read endpoints for Database.

 Shopizer (for java 1.8 +)